tpegolotti/SPHGen/README.md

 ## Dependencies

+We compile using `GCC 14.1.0` and use `Python 3.12.12` for the code generation.

 Generating the library requires Jinja for template generation, sympy and numpy for verification.
-Running `pip install -r requirements.txt` installs the packages.
+Running `pip install -r requirements.txt` installs the packages and the correct versions.

 ### Optional dependencies